ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 {:note: .note}
 {:important: .important}

-# F5 on IBM Cloud overview
+# F5 BIG-IP overview
 {: #f5_considerations}

-The F5 on {{site.data.keyword.cloud}} service (F5 BIG-IP® Virtual Edition) provides intelligent L4-L7 load balancing and traffic management services at a local and global scale, robust network and web application firewall protection, and secure and federated application access.
+The F5 BIG-IP service (F5 BIG-IP® Virtual Edition) provides intelligent L4-L7 load balancing and traffic management services at a local and global scale, robust network and web application firewall protection, and secure and federated application access.

 You can install more than one instance of this service as needed.

 This service is available only to instances that are deployed in V1.9 or later.
 The current BIG-IP VE version that is installed is v15.0.0.
 {:note}

-## Technical specifications for F5 on IBM Cloud
+## Technical specifications for F5 BIG-IP
 {: #f5_considerations-specs}

-The following components are included with the F5 on {{site.data.keyword.cloud_notm}} service:
+The following components are included with the F5 BIG-IP service:

 ### Virtual machines
 {: #f5_considerations-specs-vms}